Adrienne-B/city_cycles/README.md

 Make sure that you update your Node.js.

 Make sure you put alt="" with information in the strings in regards to importing pictures for your website.
-It may not seem of importance, but it can help a developer or user read the description of the picture or pictures that you have.
+It may not seem of important, but it can help a developer or user read the description of the picture or pictures that you have.

 Sometimes you have to uninstall and then reinstall node_modules and package.json for your website to work again.
 Make sure you use cashe clean --force right after.